INVESTMENTS

 • Greenleaf Village

-Beginning in 1999 a Cienda Founding Partner negotiated with the Dallas Housing Authority to purchase a 75-acre development site for the first private sector housing development in one of the country’s largest public housing projects.
-In partnership with KB Homes and Habitat for Humanity, 305 new detached single-family homes were built and sold to qualified families without any public incentives, winning several national awards as a new mixed model for homeownership.
+In 1999, a Cienda Founding Partner negotiated with the Dallas Housing Authority to purchase a 75-acre site for the first private-sector housing development in one of the country’s largest public housing projects.
+In partnership with KB Homes and Habitat for Humanity, 500 new detached single-family homes were built and sold to qualified families without any public incentives, winning several national awards.

 Land Development